influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.0/nodes/u_d_f_node.md

 ### Eval

 Create an eval node that will evaluate the given transformation function to each data point.
-A list of expressions may be provided and will be evaluated in the order they are given and results of previous expressions are made available to later expressions.
+A list of expressions may be provided and will be evaluated in the order they are given.
+The results are available to later expressions.

 ```javascript